 This isn’t obvious at first for two reasons.
 First, the b- to v- transition: the sounds are identical in Spanish and often interchanged with each other, so it makes sense that they swap here.

 But more subtly, the -l- between the vowels disappeared in the Spanish version, with the ulu becoming u-i.
 The vanishing of the -l- between the vowels is much more characteristic of Portuguese than Spanish (see almost every example in Portuguese, like comparing the Spanish vuelo with the Portuguese voo — an observation I first made in the Rio de Janeiro airport years ago!).

 The Spanish martillo (“hammer”) comes from the Latin malleus meaning the same.
 And from this Latin root malleus we get the English… malleable.
 So something that is malleable, changeable, is figuratively… hammerable.

-We can we can see that the v-n of vínculo maps to the w-n of wind.
+We see that the Spanish m-rt-ll maps to the English m-ll.

 Respirar comes from the Latin spirare (“to breathe”), with the reinforcing re– prefix.